ninewise/dissertation/summaries.md

 UMGAP turns out to be a valid alternative for existing metagenomics identification tools, though it cannot equal the speed and accuracy of all.
-The pipeline does offer interesting avenues towards functional analysis (what organisms in the sample are doing) and metatranscriptomics (analyzing RNA reads instead of DNA reads).
+The pipeline does offer interesting avenues towards functional analysis (what organisms in the sample could do) and even metatranscriptomics (what organisms in the sample are doing, by analyzing RNA reads instead of DNA reads).

 As part of the development of UMGAP, we also introduce an alternative implementation for FragGeneScan in Rust, called